World Chess Championship 2023

-The World Chess Championship 2023 was a chess match between Ian Nepomniachtchi and Ding Liren to determine the new World Chess Champion.
-The match took place in Astana, Kazakhstan, from 9 April to 30 April 2023, and was a best of 14 games, plus tiebreaks.

-The previous champion Magnus Carlsen decided not to defend his title against Ian Nepomniachtchi, the winner of the Candidates Tournament 2022, stating he was "not motivated to play another match".
-As a result, Nepomniachtchi played against Ding Liren, who finished second in the Candidates Tournament.
+The World Chess Championship 2023 was a chess match between Ian Nepomniachtchi and Ding Liren to determine the new World Chess Champion, held under the auspices of FIDE.
+The match took place in Astana, Kazakhstan, from 9 April to 30 April 2023, and was a best of 14 games, with rapid tiebreaks played if necessary.
+The previous champion Magnus Carlsen decided not to defend his title against Nepomniachtchi, the winner of the Candidates Tournament 2022, citing a lack of motivation.
+As a result, Nepomniachtchi faced Ding, the runner-up of the Candidates.